-[This is a summary of the sixth working paper of the Working Paper Series, Partisan think tanks: between knowledge and politics.
+[This is a summary of the seventh working paper of the Working Paper Series, Partisan think tanks: between knowledge and politics.
 The case of Pensar Foundation and PRO party in Argentina.]

 Literature specialized in the link between knowledge and politics has focused mainly on independent and external think tanks, but not on partisan think tanks.
 Two reasons explain this.
 First, the relative scarcity of partisan think tanks compared to independent or external think tanks.
 Second, and as suggested by Garcé,+ these two objects of study, the think tanks and the political parties, refer to different academic traditions, which are rarely integrated.
 Political parties are addressed by the classic studies of political science focused on political institutions, and think tanks are mainly the focus of policy studies.